Clause Construction: A Glimpse into Judicial and Arbitral Decision-Making

 Date Written: February 18, 2018

-The parity principle has proven impossible to test.
-First, cases that are arbitrated differ from those that end up in the judicial system, complicating efforts to compare outcomes from each sphere.
+The parity assumption has proven impossible to test.
+First, cases that are arbitrated differ from those that end up in the judicial system, complicating ef-forts to compare outcomes from each sphere.
 Second, arbitral awards are rarely published, and thus remain shrouded in mystery.

 However, one important topic defies these limitations.
 Jurisdictions are divided over whether courts or arbitrators should perform a task known as “clause construction”: determining whether an arbitration clause that does not mention class actions permits such procedures.
 As a result, both judges and arbitrators have been weighing in on the same question.
 Moreover, because class members are entitled to notice of rulings that impact their rights, the American Arbitration Association requires arbitral clause construction awards to be available to the public.
 For once, then, it is possible to assess how the two decision-makers resolve the identical issue.

-Keywords: Clause Construction, Arbitration, Class Action, Class Arbitration, FAA, Delegation Clause, Rent-a-Center West, Inc. v.
+Keywords: New Prime Inc. v.
+Oliveira, Lamps Plus Inc. v.
+Varela, Henry Schein, Inc. v.
+Archer and White Sales, Inc., Clause Construction, FAA, Delegation Clause, Rent-a-Center West, Inc. v.
 Jackson, Stolt-Nielsen, S.A..
 V. AnimalFeeds, Inc., Oxford Health Plans, Inc. v.
-Sutter, Wholly Groundless
+Sutter

 Suggested Citation: Suggested Citation